 South Central Virginia

 The most productive walleye/saugeye fishing is typically between Leesville Dam and mile marker 6.
 Night fishing in May and June, with floating or shallow running plugs cast to the shoreline, should not be overlooked.
 These fish often frequent water less than 2 feet deep during the dark spring and early summer hours.
 During daylight hours in the spring, fish the shoreline contour, targeting depths of 10-20 ft., then move deeper if those depths are unproductive.
 Walleye/saugeye are very light sensitive and prefer dark or shaded habitat; consequently, these fish will frequent shallower depths if the water is shaded or stained, but will remain deeper during the day if the water is clear.
-Rock cliffs and steeper shorelines should be the most productive, with some coves also holding additional fish.
-As water temperatures increase in late spring and throughout the summer, fish move deeper, seeking cooler water, and become most active during nighttime hours.
+Rock cliffs and steeper shorelines should be the most productive, with some coves also holding fish.
+As water temperatures increase in late spring and throughout the summer, fish continue moving deeper, seeking cooler water, and become most active during nighttime hours.

-Leesville can be a challenge due to extreme daily water fluctuations, but anglers who spend time learning productive walleye/saugeye angling techniques for Leesville and concentrate on areas and habitat that hold walleye, may encounter a number of these elusive fish.
+Leesville can be a challenge due to extreme daily water fluctuations, but anglers who spend time learning productive walleye/saugeye angling techniques for Leesville and concentrate on habitats that hold walleye, may encounter a number of these elusive fish.
 Leesville Reservoir experiences very light fishing pressure and can provide solitude for anglers looking to avoid crowds and boating traffic.